Frequently Asked Questions

 Dr. Bram and his staff will work closely with your other healthcare providers to develop the best course of treatment.
 “Patient care is not controlled by the clock,” Dr. Bram explains, “but by the need to give every one of my patients the attention required to properly and accurately diagnose his or her medical condition, and to develop the most effective and efficient treatment to eliminate or relieve pain.”

-At NJ Pain Care Specialists you’ll receive the immediate, ongoing and follow-up care and compassion you want and need.
+At NJ Pain Care Specialists you’ll receive the immediate, ongoing and follow-up care and compassion you deserve.